Stratos Wealth Partners LTD. Sells 44,329 Shares of NextEra Energy, Inc. (NYSE:NEE)

 NextEra Energy Dividend Announcement

-The business also recently disclosed a quarterly dividend, which was paid on Friday, December 15th.
-Stockholders of record on Friday, November 24th were given a dividend of $0.4675 per share.
-This represents a $1.87 annualized dividend and a dividend yield of 3.04%.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, December 15th.
+Shareholders of record on Friday, November 24th were paid a dividend of $0.4675 per share.
 The ex-dividend date was Wednesday, November 22nd.
-NextEra Energy’s dividend payout ratio is 49.47%.
+This represents a $1.87 dividend on an annualized basis and a yield of 3.04%.
+NextEra Energy’s payout ratio is 49.47%.

 Analyst Upgrades and Downgrades